January 16, 2014

 Texas Tech serves as a partnering entity with the South Central Climate Science Center.

-“These awards indicate the critical role that faculty at Texas Tech have across the region toward understanding regional responses to climate change and variability and helping formulate a comprehensive response across all aspects of our society,” said John Zak, associate dean for research in the College of Arts & Sciences and one of the researchers receiving funding.
+“These awards indicate the critical role that faculty at Texas Tech have across the region toward understanding regional responses to climate change and variability and helping formulate a comprehensive response across all aspects of our society,” said John Zak, associate dean for research in the College of Arts and Sciences and one of the researchers receiving funding.
 “The current science priorities are geared toward addressing immediate needs for understanding impacts of climate variability in the South Central Region.”

 Dylan Schwilk, an associate professor in the Department of Biological Sciences, will receive $99,937 to fund a two-year project titled “Predicting Sky Island Forest Vulnerability to Climate Change: Fine Scale Climate Variability, Drought Tolerance, and Fire Response.”